About Us

 Mary Largent Purvis

-Mary Largent Purvis is the Director of Legal Analysis and Communication at Mississippi College School of Law, where she has taught Legal Analysis and Communication, Criminal Law, Secured Transactions, Sales and Leasing and Advanced Legal Analysis.
+Mary Largent Purvis is the Director of Legal Analysis and Communication at Mississippi College School of Law, where she has taught Legal Analysis and Communication, Criminal Law, Secured Transactions, Sales and Leasing, and Advanced Legal Analysis.
 Mary previously served as the Executive Director of CASA (Court Appointed Special Advocates) Mississippi.
-She graduated magna cum laude from Millsaps College in 1998, and she graduated summa cum laudefrom Mississippi College School of Law in 2001, where she was a member of the Law Review.
+She graduated magna cum laude from Millsaps College in 1998, and she graduated summa cum Laude from Mississippi College School of Law in 2001, where she was a member of the Law Review.
 Mary serves on the Mississippi College School of Law Child Advocacy Advisory Board and the Child Welfare and Advocacy Committee of the Mississippi Bar Association.
-Mary also serves on the Board of Directors for CASA Mississippi, Habitat for Humanity and the Cystic Fibrosis Foundation.
-She is the Chair of the St. Andrew’s Parents’ Association, and she serves on the Board of Trustees for St. Andrew’s Episcopal School.
+Mary also serves on the Board of Directors for CASA Mississippi, Habitat for Humanity, and the Cystic Fibrosis Foundation.
+She is the past Chair of the St. Andrew’s Parents’ Association, and she served on the Board of Trustees for St. Andrew’s Episcopal School.
 She previously served on the Board of Directors of the Mississippi Women Lawyers Association, the Young Lawyers Division of the Mississippi Bar as the Chair of the Bar Admissions Ceremony Committee, and the Board of Directors for Operation Shoestring, the Mississippi Children’s Museum and the Junior League of Jackson.
-She is a member of the Capital Area Bar Association, Association of Legal Writing Directors and the Association of Academic Support Educators, where she has served as Chair of the Bar and Bar Advocacy Committee.
+She is a member of the Capital Area Bar Association, the Association of Legal Writing Directors, and the Association of Academic Support Educators, where she has served as Chair of the Bar and Bar Advocacy Committee.
 Mary lives in Ridgeland with her husband, Alex, and her children, Cate and Jack.

 -